Who We Are

 One (1) year of the General Experience must have been at the full advanced working level in human resources or labor relations management.

 For state employees, this is interpreted at or above the level of the level of a Principal Human Resources Specialist, Human Resources Generalist 3 or Agency Labor Relations Specialist.

 1. College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling one half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 2. A Master's degree in human resources management, labor relations, business administration, public administration or closely related field or a law degree may be substituted for one (1) additional year of the General Experience.

 3. A law degree may be substituted for two (2) additional years of the General Experience.

 - An undergraduate degree or higher in business administration, human resources management, public administration or closely related field;

-- Demonstrable experience providing expert and objective advice, mentoring, and counsel to agency leaders and employees on HR programs, policy and procedures, employment/labor laws, union contracts, conflict resolution, change management, diversity, and organizational development to promote a fair and equitable work environment;
+- Demonstrable experience providing expert and objective advice, mentoring, and counsel to agency leaders and employees on HR programs, policy and procedures, employment laws, union contracts, conflict resolution, change management, diversity, and organizational development to promote a fair and equitable work environment;

 - Demonstrable experience providing leadership with strategic direction and collaborative input that supports defined goals and objectives through relationships, expertise, and data;